NuVu Festival is so happy to have our festival this year.

 Janis Brenner & Dancers

-A series of solos, both virtuosic and introspective, that in subtle ways explore and contemplate questions of place, relevance and reasons for continuing on an artistic path.
-The Trilogy premiered at Janis Brenner & Dancers' 92Y NY season in October, 2013.
+A series of connected solos, both virtuosic and introspective, that in subtle ways explore questions of place, relevance and reasons for continuing on an artistic path.
+The Trilogy premiered at The 92Y Harkness Dance Center in NYC in October, 2013.
+It was supported by individual contributions through Fractured Atlas, Inc. and rehearsal space at the Juilliard School.

 Esme Boyce, Kara Chan, Kyla Barkin